PatternPal/PatternPal/docs/dev/logging/design/overview.md

 - Containerization: Docker for containerization of the application server.
 Making it easier to deploy, scale and manage containers.

-- Programming language: C$\#$ is used for all application components of the logging system.
+- Programming language: C# is used for all application components of the logging system.

 - Dependency management: NuGet for managing .NET packages.